 We expect and promote good manners during lunchtime and are well supported by a team of lunchtime supervisors who provide a caring and supportive environment for all pupils.
 Our dining hall is a dedicated space and provides a spacious, bright and clean environment for your child to enjoy their lunchtime experience.

-Parents of pupils in Key Stage 2 (Years 3-6) who are not entitled to Free School Meals can, of course, opt to take a school meal for their child.
-All meals must be paid for in advance at the school office.
-Please ask at the school office for information about this service, or speak to us if you believe you may be entitled to Free School Meals and would like our assistance.
+Parents of pupils in Key Stage 2 (Years 3-6) who are not entitled to Free School Meals can opt to take a school meal for their child.
+All meals must be paid for in advance via the Arbor App.
 Please note that we cannot maintain an offer of a school meal to pupils where debt arrears have exceeded TWO WEEKS.
 Parents will be asked to settle the debt so that pupils can continue to enjoy a school meal.
-A school meal is £1.90 a day for your child at Oakwell Rise.
+A school meal is £2.40 per day for your child at Oakwell Rise.